lendoo73/Challenge-Project-of-CodeCademy/python/Probability/Rules_of_Probability/README.md

 <img alt="the probability of the union of A and B" src="images/addition-rule-independent-venndiagram.webp" width="600px" />

-the probability of the union of A and B = probability A + probability B -
+probability of the union of A and B = probability A + probability B - intersection of A and B